-- 1. The engineer should ask the Pedestrian/Bicycle Coordinator for information on the number of pedestrians and bicyclists and their routes. - 2.
+- 1. The engineer should ask the Pedestrian/Bicycle Coordinator for information on pedestrian and bicyclist traffic and their routes. - 2.
 Installing fencing or railings are two ways to shield the drop-offs.
 Fencing is generally intended for rural areas along paths and trails.
 Standard railing is generally intended for urbanized areas, locations attaching to bridge rail or along concrete walkways.
-Railings\ shown on Indexes 850 and 860 of the Design Standards are appropriate for all drop-offs.
-Indexes 870 and 880 of the Design Standards are appropriate where drop-offs are 30 inches or less. - \ Note: Care should be taken when using railings or fencing near intersections as they could obstruct the driver's line of sight. - 3.
-Along continuous sections where the drop-off varies above and below the 30" threshold for using Index 870 or 880, for uniformity the engineer should consider using only one of the railing types appropriate for all drop-offs (Index 850 or 860).
+Railings shown on Index 850 and 860 Series of the Design Standards are appropriate for all drop-offs.
+Indexes 870 and 880 of the Design Standards are appropriate where drop-offs are 30 inches or less. - Note: Care should be taken when using railings or fencing near intersections as they could obstruct the driver's line of sight. - 3.
+Along continuous sections where the drop-off varies above and below the 30" threshold for using Index 870 or 880, for uniformity the engineer should consider using only one of the railing types appropriate for all drop-offs (Index 850 or 860 Series).